tau-OS/tau-flatpak-platform/README.md

 # tauOS Flatpak Platform

-The Flatpak Platform for tauOS apps
+The Flatpak Platform for tauOS apps.

 ## Publishing